stoychost/ProgressInterview/README.md

 ## Architecture Overview

 The application consists of a PHP web application with MySQL database, deployed as a containerized microservice on AWS ECS with secure secrets management.
+It utilizes the popular LEMP stack(Linux, Nginx, MySQL, PHP)

 Application is publically available at http://hello-world.stoycho.online